Markyzoo/Data-Mining-Project/README.md

-# Data-Mining-Project
+# Data-Mining
 UVic 2019 Fall Seng 474

-Final Project

-Wine quality predictor using both linear regression and regression tree
+This repository includes all three assignments and the final project